justarandomgeek/vscode-factoriomod-debug/README.md

 ## Remotes

-To help with intelisense for remotes, such as go to definition or knowing about which parameters a remote interface function takes and what it returns the plugin makes `remote.call` and `remote.add_interface` calls look different to the language server.
+To help with intellisense for remotes, such as go to definition or knowing about which parameters a remote interface function takes and what it returns the plugin makes `remote.call` and `remote.add_interface` calls look different to the language server.

 For example
 ```lua